Papdi lot (પાપડીનો લોટ )(rice flour)

 - Add green chilies and oil.
 Take care as the boiling chilies can irritate the throat and eyes.
 Let it boil for 3-4 minutes more.

-- Add the sodium bicarbonate.
+- Add the sodium bicarbonate(eno).
 This will make the water frothy.

 - Transfer the dough into a wide deep plate.
-Let it cool a little and then using wet and oiled palms and some more dry rice flour, take a fist full of dough and knead it until it is smooth.
+Let it cool a little, adding a small cup of cold water will assist the cooling.
+Using wet and oiled palms take a fist full of dough and knead it until it is smooth.
+Dipping palm in dry rice flour can also help.
 Shape this into little discs.
 If you are short on time, form larger discs and make a hole in the middle.

 - Place in another oiled container that will fit into a steamer comfortably.
 Leave enough space in between to let the steam circulate freely.
 Re cook the kneaded dough in the hot steamer for a further 20-25 minutes.